Donald Molosi: Career

 Molosi has won several regional, national and international awards as a playwright, actor and writer.
 In addition to his early awards, he won Best Actor at the Dialogue One Festival in Massachusetts for his portrayal of Sir Seretse Khama 2008; the Sanford Prize for Excellence in Theater 2009 and the 2009 Florence Chandler Fellowship, which enabled him to conduct theater research around the world for 12 months.

-In 2010, Molosi returned to New York's off-Broadway, where he successfully staged four solo shows, including Blue, Black and White about the life of Seretse Khama that earned Molosi Best Actor Award in 2011 and Today It's Me about the life of Uganda's music superstar where he got the Robert Potter Playwriting Award.
+In 2010, Molosi returned to New York's off-Broadway, where he successfully staged four solo shows, including Blue, Black and White about the life of Seretse Khama that earned Molosi Best Actor Award in 2011 and Today It's Me about the life of Uganda's music superstar where he won the Robert Potter Playwriting Award.
 Molosi was also a headliner at the 2015 Writivism Festival in Uganda where he graced the occasion with yet another outstanding performance of Today It's Me to the delight of his numerous audience at the event.
 He was equally a Writivism mentor for emerging African writers in 2015.
 Motswana Africa, Dream Again earned Molosi a publication deal by Mantle Books for We Are All Blue, Motswana: Africa, Dream Again and Blue, Black and White in 2012.
 Molosi's Broadway credits include Motswana: Africa, Dream Again (2012) and Damn Yankees (2004).
 His Hollywood engagements which are not limited to A United Kingdom (2016) with David Oyelowo, Given (2009), Green Zone (2007), with Academy-Award winner Matt Damon, and Breakfast in Hollywood (2006), with award-winning actor Paul Boocock of Law & Order, is expanding his acting career.

 In a 2012 interview with the BBC, Molosi described his work as "critical love letters" to humanity.
 The New York Times has considered Molosi's acts as "inflamed with passion," especially his captivating portrayal of a Ugandan child soldier in his one-man show, No Idea 2010.
 Molosi won the 50 Golden Jubilee under 40 Awards organised by Gabz FM and Mail & Guardian in 2016 for his stellar contribution to the Nation for Arts and Culture.
 He was also honoured in 2014 as one of the 40 most influential people under 40 in Botswana in St. Louis 40 Under 40 List for his Blue, Black and White play.
 Blue, Black and White stands according to the Botswana Guardian as the longest-running one-man show in the history of Botswana.
 Similarly, Molosi was honoured by the National University of Taiwan and the Federation of European Carnival Cities.